The Rise of Cannabis Trademark Infringement Lawsuits

 Conclusion

 The wave of copyright infringement lawsuits in the cannabis industry serves as a cautionary tale for businesses looking to co-opt recognizable brands.
 While the allure of instant recognition is strong, the legal and financial risks far outweigh the benefits.
-By focusing on originality, conducting thorough research, and consulting legal experts, cannabis companies can build strong, distinctive brands that stand the test of time.
+By securing a proper cannabis trademark, focusing on originality, conducting thorough research, and consulting legal experts, cannabis companies can build strong, distinctive brands that stand the test of time.

 If you're looking for more insights and expert advice on navigating the legal landscape of the cannabis industry, you should subscribe to our monthly newsletter “The Shield” where we share insider information, supply chain logistics best practices, and trends we are tracking in the Michigan marijuana industry.